Looking to find a bankruptcy lawyer. Then you need to know what makes a good bankruptcy client.

-That is, other than the prospect who is blatantly dishonest.
+That is, other than the prospective client who is blatantly dishonest.

 The foreclosure is tomorrow

 This week’s story was even worse.
 The call came at 3 p.m. and the foreclosure was set for 11 a.m. the next day.
-Not even 24 hours to work.
+Not even 24 hours in which to work.